adaptant-labs/k8s-node-label-monitor/README.md

 ```
 $ k8s-node-label-monitor --help
 Node Label Monitor for Kubernetes
  Usage: k8s-node-label-monitor [flags]

+   -c string
+     	Manually trigger named CronJob on label changes
    -kubeconfig string
      	Paths to a kubeconfig.
 Only required if out-of-cluster.
    -l	Only track changes to the local node
    -n string
      	Notification endpoint to POST updates to
 ```

 ### Running Node-Local via Docker